getian107/MGBB-GSA-QC/README.md

 - **Variant Extraction**: We extracted genotyped variants from the post-imputation data (the dataset qc'ed only using INFO score R2 > 0.6) by *PLINK*.
 - **Remove Batch effect**
   - Four independent GWAS were performed, with each analysis employing a binary coding scheme to compare one chip versus the remaining three chips, adjusting for sex (association P < 1e-4)
-  - Variants showing potential association with batch effect, as identified in each of the four GWAS, were subsequently pooled and removed for downstream ancestry assignment analysis
+  - Variants showing potential association with batch effect, as identified in each of the four GWAS, were subsequently pooled and removed from downstream ancestry assignment analysis

 The dataset includes 444067 variant info for 53253 individuals and is used in the following ancestry assignment processes.